top of page

 Annual Impact Reporting

-As a CIC established in 2025, we’ll publish our first Impact Summary in autumn 2026, covering:
+We will publish our first Impact Summary in autumn 2026, covering:

 • Number of participants